rajat-kumar-mondal/proteinAnalysis/README.md

 # take a protein sequence
 seq = 'GAVLIUXGAA'

-# create a object of the class and pass the seq
+# create an object of the class and pass the sequence
 panObj = pan(seq)

-# call methods to print the composition details of the seq
+# call methods to print the composition details of the sequence
 print(panObj.missingResidues())
 print(panObj.mostOccuringResidues())
 print(panObj.lessOccuringResidues())